symfony/symfony-docs/components/dependency_injection/autowiring.rst

 This class is intended to decorate any transformer and return its value uppercased.

-We can now refactor the controller to add another endpoint leveraging this new transformer::
+The controller can now be refactored to add a new endpoint using this uppercase transformer::

     namespace Acme\Controller;